Armok628/mark-installs/README.md

 # mark-installs
 SlackBuild installation tool, written in bash.
 This is obviously not intended to replace/improve pkgtools in any way.
 This tool is purely for convenience's sake.

-To install, do `mv mark-installs /bin/`
+To install, do `chmod +x mark-installs && mv mark-installs /bin/` as root

 Update 2/11/17: The project is returning to its roots as a bash script.